 Q: How important is style?

-A: Gaming glasses are notorious for being boxy, yellow, and looking like…..well, gaming glasses!
-There are many options on the market, ranging from large gaming glasses with bright, amber colored lenses to sleek frames that look like they rolled right off the shelf at Warby Parker.
+A: Gaming glasses are notorious for being boxy, yellow, and looking like…well, gaming glasses!
+There are many options on the market, ranging from large frames with bright, amber colored lenses to sleek frames that look like they rolled right off the shelf at Warby Parker.
 Not all gaming glasses look like gaming glasses.
-So, if you’re planning to wear your glasses to the office and you’re concerned about the optics (no pun intended) there are plenty of different options to suit your style!
+With all the different options available today, you’re bound to find something to suit your style!

 Q: Is there anything else I can do for computer vision syndrome?